-Today we’re looking at 4 common mistakes about the un-allowability of public relations costs that you may experience when managing your Federal grant.
+Today we’re looking at four common grant mistakes regarding the un-allowability of public relations costs you may experience when managing your Federal grant.

-“Are promotional items, such as pens, water bottles, nylon bags, with an agency logo allowable?”
+“Are promotional items, such as pens, water bottles, nylon bags, with the Federal agency logo allowable?”

 “We use them as part of our outreach to the eligible population that we serve through our Federal grant.

 I read that these types of costs are unallowable as public relations costs, but I also read that as long as they had the federal project logo or name on it, they were allowable.

 We have also supported community events where the organizers purchase signs or promotional items that displayed our federal project logo.

 What our grant manager is referring to are examples of public relations costs.